 Many disciplines and resources can inform your thinking about reflective practices.
+Below is a list of various books, articles, podcasts, or videos our readers enjoyed and wanted to pass along.
 Interested in contributing to the list?
 Please contact email@example.com.

-Negative Capability Concept: English Romantic poet John Keats wrote eloquently on the concept of Negative Capability, a state in which the individual is capable of being in uncertainties, mysteries, and doubts, “without any irritable reaching after fact and reason.”
+- Negative Capability Concept by John Keats Negative Capability is a state in which the individual is capable of being in uncertainties, mysteries, and doubts, “without any irritable reaching after fact and reason.”
 Read More